 This means a far more linear motion is maintained, improving accuracy and dynamics, while reducing distortion, the latter results in a reduction of the moving mass of the driver, a vital parameter in producing speakers capable of maximising the impact of modern source components and program material.

 We have also designed our tweeters to match the sonic performance of our bass units and so to enhance all musical accuracy of all Castle loudspeakers.
-They offer extended and substantially flat response characteristics with very low distortion and are married with bass units through crossovers built with the highest quality components
+They offer extended and substantially flat response characteristics with very low distortion and are married with bass units through crossovers built with the highest quality components.

-Each leaf of veneer is selected by eye to suit the size of cabinet and each pair of cabinet is manufactured in mirror-image-matched pairs, even the black ash ones.
+Each leaf of the veneer is selected by eye to suit the size of the cabinet and each pair of the cabinet is manufactured in mirror-image-matched pairs, even the black ash ones.
 Castle selects the finest crown cut quality veneers from around the world and whenever possible, from properly managed forest resources.

 Our engineers work hard to develop unique acoustic properties of the cabinets as well as the drivers themselves.
 In-house manufacture gives us the major advantage of being able to develop cabinets and drivers in tandem, and carry out fundamental research into the interactions between the drivers, crossovers and the cabinet.
 Our integrated design approach gives us the further benefit that systems can avoid complex crossovers.
 It is widely understood that fewer, high quality components in a simple crossover network give a cleaner sound.